daithioc95/MS2/README.md

 - The form submit button message prompt was completed using JavaScript written by Mark Railton.
 - Thanks to the Code Institute Slack channel for providing me with a wealth of information on every aspect of the project.
 - The Elements of User Experience by Jesse James Garrett's book helped during the design process as mentioned in the UX section of the ReadMe
-- Used elements of my Milestone Project One ReadMe to approach the design process in a similar manner. https://github.com/daithioc95/MS1
+- Used elements of my Milestone Project One ReadMe to follow similar ReadMe content structure and to approach the design process in a similar manner. https://github.com/daithioc95/MS1